Coupled-wire construction of non-Abelian higher-order topological phases: Conclusion and discussion

 In experiments, transmission line networks have been proven to be efficient in simulating high-dimensional lattice models and probing their physical properties.
-For example, three dimensional waveguide networks have been employed to observe Anderson localization~\cite{zhang1998observation}, while two dimensional honeycomb networks have been used to emulate Chern insulators~\cite{jiang2019experimental}.
+For example, three dimensional waveguide networks have been employed to observe Anderson localization~\cite{zhang1998observation}, while 2D honeycomb networks have been used to emulate Chern insulators~\cite{jiang2019experimental}.
 More importantly, this platform has been applied to the realization of non-Abelian first-order topological phases by connecting nodes through waveguides~\cite{NATI1,NATI2}.
 One can then construct quasi-1D lattice models with long-range hoppings, where each sublattice site within a unit cell serves as a node and the intercell couplings are implemented as long-range connections.
 When all nodes are connected by cables of equal length and each node is attached to the same number of cables, the wave equation at each node in the lossless limit becomes equivalent to the Schr\"odinger equation of a tight-binding model.
 In this situation, with all cables having identical lengths, different coupling strengths are implemented by varying the number of connections between nodes.
 Onsite potentials can be realized by adding self-connected cables to the nodes.
 Under these conditions, a transmission line network provides a flexible setup to simulate our lattice models.
 The measurement of voltage at each node corresponds to probing the wave amplitude.
 By injecting a signal at one end and measuring the resulting global voltage distribution, one can directly obtain the spatial profile of the wave function.
 These advances provide strong experimental support for the feasibility of realizing our model in transmission line networks.
 Therefore, we expect the full topological features of our model, including the non-Abelian corner and edge states, to be observable in such setups under current experimental capabilities.
+In transmission line networks with periodic structures, the Bloch eigenvectors can be extracted by Fourier transforming the voltage vectors at real-space nodes.
+This enables reconstructions of the momentum evolution of eigenstates in $k$ space, thereby identifying the related topological charge.